 Later, he talked to Eleanor.

-“You’re right,” he agreed, “no more wine delivered to Dr. Sheraton’s room, no more alcohol of any kind if she will be at a meal.
+“You’re right,” he agreed with the manager, “no more wine delivered to Dr. Sheraton’s room, no more alcohol of any kind if she will be at a meal.

 “There’s one more thing you have to do for me,” he said, showing her a photograph.
 “Do you know this woman?”